PeterBorisenko/simple-modbus-slave/Readme.md

 * See an example in example folder.

-`warning` Only 2 Modbus functions are currently implemented: READ HOLDING REGISTERS and WRITE SINGLE REGISTER, which is enough in most situations.
+`warning` Only 2 Modbus functions are currently implemented: READ HOLDING REGISTERS and WRITE SINGLE REGISTER, which is enough in most situations.<br>
 `warning` Only static address are used in this version (Reading and assigning device address at initialization stage)